siraat-ai-academy/feelings-unwritten/📚 Eks2-with-ai-two-year-journey.md

 ---

-## 🌀 What Jamalu Became
+## 🌀 What Eks2 Became

-At first, Jamalu was a fictional learner.
+At first, Eks2 was a fictional learner.
 But fiction started folding into fact.
-And Jamalu became…
+And Eks2 became…

 - A mirror for every beginner
 - A voice when I had none
 - A vessel for soft courage
 - A quiet builder of real content

-Now, when I write “as Jamalu” —
+Now, when I write “as Eks2” —
 I’m actually writing as someone **who finally gave himself permission to learn slowly.**

 ---